-Resolution State of M Minnesota City of [insert name of city] Resolution Title: Appointment of Responsible Auth nority WHEREAS, Minnesota Statutes , section 13.0 of [insert name of city] appoint one person as the Res for collection, storage, use, and dissemination of data WHEREAS, the [insert name of city] City Co on the responsible use of all City data and wishes to administratively qualified Responsible Authority as r BE IT RESOLVED, the City Council of [instappointed] as the Responsible Authority for the purpo Statutes, chapter 13 as amended, and with rules as law Administration.
-FURTHER, BE IT RESOLVED, the Respon pay the actual cost of making, certifying, and compile allowed by Minnesota Statutes , chapter 13 and by Mi ADOPTED BY [insert name of city] CITY C COUNCIL ON [date].
-ATTESTED TO BY THE: Mayor Date City Clerk Date NOTE TO THE CITY COUNCIL: An individual must be appointed as Responsible Authority.
+Resolution

+State of Minnesota

+City of [insert name of city]

+Resolution Title: Appointment of Responsible Authority

+WHEREAS, Minnesota Statutes, section 13.02, subdivision 16, as amended, requires that the City of [insert name of city] appoint one person as the Responsible Authority to administer the requirements for collection, storage, use, and dissemination of data on individuals within the City and,

+WHEREAS, the [insert name of city] City Council shares concern expressed by the Legislature on the responsible use of all City data and wishes to satisfy this concern by immediately appointing an administratively qualified Responsible Authority as required under the statute.

+BE IT RESOLVED, the City Council of [insert name of city] appoints [name of individual appointed] as the Responsible Authority for the purposes of meeting all requirements of Minnesota Statutes, chapter 13 as amended, and with rules as lawfully promulgated by the commissioner of Administration.

+FURTHER, BE IT RESOLVED, the Responsible Authority shall require the requesting party to pay the actual cost of making, certifying, and compiling copies and of preparing summary data, as allowed by Minnesota Statutes, chapter 13 and by Minnesota Rules, chapter 1205, as amended.

+ADOPTED BY [insert name of city] CITY COUNCIL ON [date].

+ATTESTED TO BY THE:

+Mayor

+Date

+Date

+City Clerk

+NOTE TO THE CITY COUNCIL: An individual must be appointed as Responsible Authority.
 The duty cannot be designated to an office.
 If a different person is later appointed as the Responsible Authority, this portion of the resolution must be amended to indicate the name of the new Responsible Authority.